lindaszabo/KNIFE/README.md

 - report_directory_name: Default circReads.
 This is the name of the directory created under alignment_parent_directory/dataset_name where the report files listing circular or linear RNA junction read counts and statistical scores will be output.

 - ntrim: Default 50.
-For creating de novo index, what is the number of bases to trim from each end of the read.
+When creating the de novo index, this is the number of bases to trim from each end of the read.
 Suggested value is 2n/3 where n is the length of the raw (untrimmed) reads in the dataset.

 - denovoCircMode: 0|1, default 1.
-Should we report only circular junctions in the denovo analysis? changing to 0 means linear denovo junctions are included too.
+Should we report only circular junctions in the denovo analysis?
+Changing to 0 means linear denovo junctions are included too.
 NOTE: denovoCircMode=0 and 1 for the same dataset cannot be run at the same time as there are some dataset-specific files that will get overwritten.
 If you want to run denovoCircMode=0 and 1 on the same dataset, use a different output directory for the 2 unaligned runs so your files do not get overwritten.
 If you also want to save the sam files for both unaligned mode runs, you will need to copy orig/denovo and orig/still_unaligned before the 2nd run because these files will be overwritten.

 - junction_id_suffix: Default none.
 During the analysis step, the ids of all scrambled junction-overlapping reads are output to alignment_parent_directory/dataset_name/orig/ids/junction and the ids of all canonical-order junction-overlapping reads are output to alignment_parent_directory/dataset_name/orig/ids/reg.
 Subsequent steps then read these files to report on reads aligning to each junction.
 If you want to try requiring different amounts of junction overlap in order to compare results, you can specify a string be added to the id directory name so that the original results are not overwritten.
 If you use this option, also make sure that you use a different report_directory_name so that your reports for this run are output to a different directory instead of overwriting those in the default directory.